akhilajay904/VoiceAssistant/readme.md

 ## EmailList.txt:
 - Contains the list of emails you want your voice assistant to access.(Follow the same pattern as shown)
+- Sender Email ID and password stored as environment variables `EmailUser` and `EmailPassword` for security purpose.